 - Manage internal WSH management system audit.

-At least 3 ‘O’ Level passes in the following subjects:
+At least 3 ‘O’ Level passes

 and 3 years of relevant working experience OR